ChanduTadanki/biblio-centrality-density-2025/README.md

 1. File1: From the Scopus search, export the data.
 Copy this a new file with minimal columns as: `doc_id`, `citations`, `keywords`.
   1. We will use this to create a new file as: `(DocID, Keywords) (1:n) -> (Keyword, DocIDS) (1:n)`.
   2. Build a Co-Occurrence matrix of Keywords.
 3. File2: Keyword Clusters data (built using GenAI).
-The minimal data columns are: Keywords, Cluster.
+The minimal data columns are: `Keywords`, `Cluster`.